 We generally derive nearly half of our revenues from customers outside the United States.
 This business is, for the most part, transacted through international subsidiaries and generally in the currency of the end-user customers.
 Therefore, we are exposed to the risks that changes in foreign currency could adversely impact our revenues, net income (loss) and cash flow.
 To hedge against the foreign exchange exposure of certain forecasted receivables, payables and cash balances of our foreign subsidiaries, we enter into short-term foreign currency forward-exchange contracts.
-There are two objectives of our foreign currency forward-exchange contract program: (1) to offset any foreign exchange currency risk associated with cash receipts expected to be received from our customers over the next 30 day period and (2) to offset the impact of foreign currency exchange contracts typically mature within 30 days of purchase.
+There are two objectives of our foreign currency forward-exchange contract program: (1) to offset any foreign exchange currency risk associated with cash receipts expected to be received from our customers over the next 30 day period and (2) to offset the impact of foreign currency exchange on the Company's net monetary assets denominated in currencies other than the U.S. dollar.
+These forward-exchange contracts typically mature within 30 days of purchase.
 We record gains and losses associated with currency rate changes on these contracts in results of operations, offsetting gains and losses on the related assets and liabilities.
 The success of this hedging program depends on forecasts of transaction activity in the various currencies, and contract rates versus financial statement rates.
 To the extent that these forecasts are over- or understated during the periods of currency volatility, we could experience unanticipated currency gains or losses.